emmanuelparadis/voronoifortune/README.md

     voronoi
 ```

 We note that *tessellation* has also a function named `voronoi()`, but since the present package was loaded after, we don't need to call it with the namespace operator.
-In case of doubt, `voronoi::voronoi()` and `tessellation::voronoi()` can be used.
+In case of doubt, `voronoifortune::voronoi()` and `tessellation::voronoi()` can be used.

 ```r
 R> n <- 1000L